About Anuja Mehta, M.D.

 Dr. Anuja Mehta is a board certified Psychiatrist.
 She received her M.D. degree and completed her residency program in General Psychiatry at the University of Florida in Gainesville, Florida.
 Dr. Mehta then went on to Harvard Medical School to complete her Clinical Fellowship in Child and Adolescent Psychiatry at the Boston Children’s Hospital in Massachusetts.

 The UCF College of Medicine welcomed Dr. Mehta as an Assistant Professor of Psychiatry in the Clinical Sciences department in August of 2016.
-Dr. Mehta is the Assistant Director of the Psychiatry Clerkship and is teaching in the Brain and Behavior Module.
+Dr. Mehta is the Director of the Psychiatry Clerkship and is teaching in the Brain and Behavior Module.
 Before joining UCF, Dr. Mehta developed a pre-clerkship psychiatric clinical experience for 1st and 2nd year medical students at the University of Florida and hosted multiple lectures and workshops for Psychiatry Fellows and 3rd year medical students at Harvard Medical School.
 She has also served as the Outpatient Chief Resident in General Psychiatry at the University of Florida.

 Dr. Mehta is a member of several professional organizations, including the American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry where she serves on the Transitional Age Youth-College Student Mental Health Committee.
 She has volunteered her time and expertise at multiple clinics that aid the homeless and underserved populations.